haet97trivedi/Literature-Data-Management-with-Python-and-SQLite3/README.md

   <h2>Usage</h2>
   <p>
     This Python script can be executed in any Python environment.
 It connects to an SQLite database, creates tables if they don't already exist, and then populates these tables with data.
+After that, it retrieves all data from the <code>Authors</code> table and prints them.
+It also prompts the user to input a location and retrieves all books written by authors from that place.
+It takes a year as input and prints all books published after that year in ascending order of their publication year.
+Finally, it asks for an author's name and writes all the books by that author to a text file.
   </p>

   <h2>Dataset</h2>